ViralTexts/gtr-clusters/clusters/18570825-sn84020712-HowToMakeWaterColdWithoutIce.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Cincinnali Commercial.
+How To COoL WATER- At this season of the
+year a cool draught of water is a luxury, which
+we may er)y with a little care.
+By the follow
+ug method, simple and int xpensive, water may
- as ice.
+be kept almost as cold as ice.
 Let the jar, pitcher
 or vessel used for water, be surrounded with one
 or more folds of coarse cotton, to be constantly
 wet; the evaporation of the water will carry off